IUBMB Ed Wood Lecture and Medal

 - Fund a Lecturer, not coming, as a rule, from the host country.

-- Be awarded within 2 months of receipt of an application made to the Chair of the Education Committee, the application to be submitted at least 6 months before the meeting and accompanied by sufficient information about the meeting to show that it is a worthwhile undertaking.
+- Be awarded within 2 months of receipt of an application made to the Chair of the Committee on Education and Training, the application to be submitted at least 6 months before the meeting and accompanied by sufficient information about the meeting to show that it is a worthwhile undertaking.

-The invited speaker shall be named the IUBMB Ed Wood Lecturer and designated as such in all announcements and programs, make a brief acknowledgement of the IUBMB and the lectureship at the beginning of his/her presentation.
+The invited speaker shall be named the IUBMB Ed Wood Lecturer and designated as such in all announcements and programs, make a brief acknowledgment of the IUBMB and the lectureship at the beginning of his/her presentation.
 After the lecture, the IUBMB Ed Wood lecturer will receive a certificate and the IUBMB medal.
-The meeting organisers will provide a report to the Chair of the Education Committee on the experience.
+The meeting organizers will provide a report to the Chair of the Committee on Education and Training on the experience.

 Proposals nominating the intended IUBMB Ed Wood Lecturer and an alternate should be accompanied by a supporting CV and full details of the meeting.
-They should be sent to the Chair of the Education Committee.
-The application will be evaluated by the Officers of the IUBMB and the Chair of the Education Committee.
+They should be sent to the Chair of the Committee on Education and Training.
+The application will be evaluated by the Officers of the IUBMB and the Chair of the Committee on Education and Training.